UPDATE: FROM 1ST OCT, 2022 - HUID ON ALL PRODUCTS1 year ago

 FROM 1ST OCT 2022,ALL OUR GOLD JEWELLERY PRODUCTS WILL HAVE UNIQUE HUID NUMBERS SO THAT CUSTOMERS CAN VERIFY THE GENUINENESS OF THE PRODUCT THROUGH THE BIS CARE APP.
 HUID MEANS HALLMARK UNIQUE IDENTIFICATION NUMBER CONSISTING OF 6 DIGIT OF ALPHANUMBERIC COMBINATION.

-WHAT IS HUID IN GOLD JEWELLERY?6 months ago
+WHAT IS HUID IN GOLD JEWELLERY?1 year ago

 According to the Department of Consumer Affairs website, the Hallmark Unique Identification (HUID) number is a six-digit Alphanumeric code made up of letters and digits.
 Every item of jewellery will be issued a HUID number at the moment of hallmarking, and each one will be unique.
 At the Assaying & Hallmarking centre, the jewellery is hand stamped with the unique number.